Teaching children about friendship (how to make and keep friends in a healthy, positive way) is a passion of mine.

-It’s no surprise that research has found that friendship is vital to a healthy and happy life.
-We were made for relationships and community.
+It’s no surprise that research has found that friendship is a key ingredient to a healthy and happy life.
+We were created for relationships and community.

 How are your children’s friendship skills?

-Making friends and being a good friend is a learned skill; some of us are naturally better at it than others.
+Making friends and being a good friend is a learned skill.

 It’s our job as parents to teach our children to be:

 * resilient when a friendship doesn’t go as they hoped it would

 Why do I care so much about this topic?

 - 61% of young adults report feeling “serious loneliness” in a recent study.